Skeptical Science: Projects

 In addition to uncategorized blog posts, the site has published many multi-week features that serve to give a more in-depth analysis of a particular topic.
 Topics which have received special attention include a feature describing "climate 'myths" promoted by many US politicians, a feature examining the accuracy of past predictions made by scientists studying global warming, as well as individual features to evaluate the claims made by the most prominent individuals who reject evidence that supports human-caused global warming, including Richard Lindzen, John Christy, and Christopher Monckton.

 In 2010, a comprehensive report called The Scientific Guide to Global Warming Skepticism was made available from Skeptical Science.
 Written by Cook and other authors, the report draws from various rebuttals published and summarizes the evidence for global warming and the flaws in many of the objections to the scientific consensus on climate change.

 In May 2013, Cook and other contributors published a paper in Environmental Research Letters (ERL) examining the scientific consensus on global warming in peer reviewed papers published between 1991–2011.
 The paper was widely cited across hundreds of newspapers, magazines, blog posts, and scientific papers.
 It also ranked as the 11th most-discussed scientific paper of 2013.
 The paper was awarded the "Best article of 2013" prize by the editorial board of ERL.

 In 2013, Skeptical Science established a sister website – The Consensus Project.
 This website promoted public awareness of the reported high degree of scientific consensus around global warming, in contrast with a public perception of still widespread debate; this has been called the Consensus Gap, which is also delineated in the Gateway Belief Model.
 The website was created pro-bono by design and advertising firm SJI Associates.

 In 2013, Skeptical Science released a software widget to highlight the accumulation of heat within the Earth's climate systems.
 The widget counts up the added heat from a user definable start date using several different real-world scales of measurement – Hiroshima bombs of equivalent heat, Hurricane Sandys, 6.0 Richter scale earthquakes, "Big Bens" full of dynamite or millions of lightning bolts.
 An associated website, 4hiroshimas.info, provides background information including references to the scientific papers the count is based on.

 In 2015, Skeptical Science launched a massive open online course on EdX called "Making Sense of Climate Science Denial".

+In 2024, Skeptical Science republished a paper from the Sabin Centre for Climate Change Law to refute misinformation of climate change solutions such as solar power, wind power, and electric vehicles.